AliceBondMe/lingua/README.md

 ## Authentification

-Authenticated users have more privilegues.
+Authenticated users have more privileges.
 They can save their favorite teachers.
 Signing up and in is realised using Firebase Auth.

 ![Lingua Registration preview](./assets/registration.JPG)